 A look at Third-Party & unit Features

 There are tons of really cool features that they have packed into the TomTom GO 920.
-If you are unhappy with the voice of the person giving you directions you can use the TomTom HOME software (more on that later) to download new ones.
-There are even celebrity voices to choose from like Dennis Hopper, Curt Schilling, and Gary Busey.
+Even celebrity voices to choose from, like Dennis Hopper, Curt Schilling, and Gary Busey.
+If you are unhappy with the person’s voice giving you directions, you can use the TomTom HOME software (more on that later) to download new ones.

-If you still can’t find one you like you can record your own voice.
-Going on a long trip without your wife?
+If you still can’t find one you like, you can record your voice.
+Are you going on a long trip without your wife?
 It could be like she was right there beside you having her nagging voice tell you where to go.
-The microphone can also be used to input where you want to go.
-That’s right, you just say the city, street name, and address number, and the device will calculate your route.
-No more punching it into the onscreen keyboard.
+The Users can also use the microphone to input where they want to go.
+That’s right, you say the city, street name, and address number, and the device will calculate your route.
+You are no more punching it into the onscreen keyboard.

-The text-to-speech not only speaks the names of streets but also the names of POI’s, and traffic alerts, plus SMS messages if you are using the Bluetooth technology.
+The text-to-speech speaks the names of streets and the names of POI’s and traffic alerts, plus SMS messages if you are using Bluetooth technology.
 Bluetooth is a way of wirelessly linking devices together.
 The remote that comes with the GO 920 uses Bluetooth to connect.
-If your phone has Bluetooth capabilities it will also connect to the device and you can use it to make and accept calls or messages.
+If your phone has Bluetooth capabilities, it will also connect to the device, and you can use it to make and accept calls or messages.

-TomTom HOME allows you to automatically update your software and services for free, buy additional maps, download additional voices, preplan your trip itinerary, update your safety camera database, and receiver free traffic alerts and weather reports on your computer.
+TomTom HOME allows you to automatically update your software and services for free, buy additional maps, download other voices, preplan your trip itinerary, update your safety camera database, and receive free traffic alerts and weather reports on your computer.

-A very helpful new safety feature of the TomTom GO 920 is a menu option called “Help Me”.
+A beneficial new safety feature of the TomTom GO 920 is a menu option called “Help Me.”
 Pressing this button from the user interface allows you access to emergency services and roadside assistance.
 It can do things such as call the police or find the nearest hospital.
-It even gives you guides for things such as first aid.

 TomTom Trucker 620 6-Inch GpsBest Choice